Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Acknowledgements

 \section{Acknowledgements}

 Research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-22-2-0121.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
+The authors additionally recognize the support of the Defense Threat Reduction Agency through the Materials Science in Extreme Environments Program, Award No.~HDTRA12020001.

 \FloatBarrier